 Our fight is not just about the virus however.
 For the more than 26,000 people living with HIV in Australia, ignorance and discrimination can still limit opportunities, preventing many from living healthy, fulfilling and happy lives.
-Professor Linda Gail-Bekker, a renowned clinician, scientist and the current President of the cc suggests that stigma and its knock-on effects of HIV transmission, discrimination and isolation can be reduced if three basic interventions are put in place.
+Professor Linda Gail-Bekker, a renowned clinician, scientist and past president of the International AIDS Society suggests that stigma and its knock-on effects of HIV transmission, discrimination and isolation can be reduced if three basic interventions are put in place.

 Firstly, through the implementation of effective and sustained mass media campaigns and health promotion aimed at dispelling the common myths.
 These campaigns should involve HIV positive people as message bearers.

 Secondly, normalising and promoting the interaction with HIV prevention services.
 What is needed here are more people openly engaging about HIV testing, treatment as prevention and PrEP.